adamsteer/f4g-oceania-pdal/workshop/0-pointclouds.md

 # Point clouds

 Once upon a time this would have been a LiDAR workshop.
-Until mid-2006 when Structure from Motion photogrammetry became a thing[1] and subsequently exploded.
+Until mid-2006 when Structure from Motion photogrammetry became a thing and subsequently exploded.
 Now, it's about processing data from both LiDAR and photogrammetric sources.

 ## What do we mean by 'point cloud'?